Microscopic Phase-Field Modeling

-\textit{Introduction---}Solidification and nucleation processes involving structural and dynamical transformations that couple atomistic-level microstructure with macroscopic properties, are of pivotal importance in materials science and nanotechnology \cite{martin1997stability,altshuler2012mesoscopic}.
+\dropcap{S}olidification and nucleation processes involving structural and dynamical transformations that couple atomistic-level microstructure with macroscopic properties are of pivotal importance in materials science and nanotechnology \cite{martin1997stability,altshuler2012mesoscopic}.
 However, explicating the mechanisms underlying these mesoscale processes, such as dendrite formation \cite{langer1980instabilities,david1992current} and heterogeneous nucleation \cite{kelton2010nucleation}, remains a frontier challenge.
-Molecular simulation offers an efficient means to elucidate microscopic factors that govern the small length scale processes underlying non-equilibrium growth processes \cite{Horstemeyer2010}.
-However, brute-force particle-based simulations face clear spatiotemporal limitations beyond the molecular level.
+Molecular simulation offers an efficient means to elucidate microscopic factors that govern the small length scale processes underlying non-equilibrium growth processes \cite{Horstemeyer2010,shibuta2015solidification}.
+However, brute-force particle-based simulations face clear spatiotemporal limitations beyond the molecular level \cite{weinan2011principles}.

-To efficiently describe mesoscopic phase transformations, phase-field models are often used \cite{langer1986models,chen2002phase, moelans2008introduction, steinbach2013phase}.
-These models employ free energy functionals in the spirit of the Ginzburg-Landau approach \cite{ginzburg2009theory}, using simplified assumptions that lack a clear connection to the underlying microscopic physics.
-Given that complex structures at large length scales are ultimately connected to the underlying microscopic interactions between atoms and molecules, such approaches may encounter challenges in accurately characterizing and predicting material growth processes across various spatiotemporal scales.
+To efficiently describe mesoscopic phase transformations, phase-field models are often used \cite{langer1986models, moelans2008introduction, provatas2011phase, steinbach2013phase}.
+Their free energy functionals are built in the spirit of the Ginzburg-Landau approach \cite{ginzburg2009theory}, a well-established framework for modeling phase transitions in materials and soft-matter physics \cite{aranson2002world}.
+In most practical phase-field formulations, however, the specific form of the free energy density is chosen phenomenologically and hence lacks a clear connection to the underlying microscopic physics \cite{plapp2011remarks}.
+Given that complex structures at large length scales are ultimately connected to the underlying microscopic interactions between atoms and molecules, such approaches may encounter challenges in accurately characterizing and predicting material growth across various spatiotemporal scales.
 This issue is crucial not only for understanding solidification through the symmetry and interactions of constituent molecules \cite{nelson2002defects}, but also for designing novel materials, where microscopic interactions determine macroscopic properties \cite{wittkowski2011microscopic}.
-To derive a microscopic representation, one would need to scale from the atomistic to mesoscopic levels directly \cite{dft}, but this requires condensing millions of degrees of freedom into a few parameters, for which no systematic approach currently exists.
+Deriving a microscopic phase-field model requires scaling from the atomistic level to the larger mesoscopic level directly, but this process involves condensing millions of degrees of freedom into a compact set of parameters, a problem for which no general systematic framework currently exists.